jadebustos/edge-dl/violence-detector/containers.md

   ...
   ```

+You can build the container image:

 ```bash
 [jadebustos@archimedes violence-detector]$ buildah build -f Dockerfile.tensorflow.x86_64 -t violence-detector:v1
 ...
 [jadebustos@archimedes violence-detector]$
 ```

-This will build the image:
+The image is ready to be used:

 ```bash
 [jadebustos@archimedes violence-detector]$ podman images